-Allowance

-A dollar amount the Program will pay for benefits for a service during a specified period of time.
+Term Definition Allowance A dollar amount the Program will pay for benefits for a service during a specified period of time.
 Amounts in excess of the Allowance, are your responsibility to pay and do not apply toward your Out-of-Pocket Maximum.

-Claims Administrator

-KPIC is the self-funded claims administrator.
+Claims Administrator KPIC is the self-funded claims administrator.
 You can find the Claims Administrator's address in the "Customer Service Phone Numbers" section and on your Kaiser Permanente ID card.

-Clinically Stable

-You are considered Clinically Stable when your treating physician believes, within a reasonable medical probability and in accord with recognized medical standards, that you are safe for discharge or transfer and that your condition is not expected to get materially worse during, or as a result of, the discharge or transfer.
+Clinically Stable You are considered Clinically Stable when your treating physician believes, within a reasonable medical probability and in accord with recognized medical standards, that you are safe for discharge or transfer and that your condition is not expected to get materially worse during, or as a result of, the discharge or transfer.
+COBRA The Consolidated Omnibus Budget Reconciliation Act of 1985.
+Coinsurance The percentage of a Service which the Program Permanente pays after you have met the Deductible.
+Copayment A specified dollar amount that you must pay for certain if you have outstanding receipts for healthcare expenses incurred in 2011, all requests for reimbursement will be accepted and processed through April 15.
+After April 15, funds remaining in your 2011 Health Care Flexible Spending Account will be forfeited.
+Covered Services.
+Cost Sharing Copayments, Coinsurance and Deductibles.
+Covered Service Services that meet the requirements for coverage described in this Summary.
+Deductible Eligible Charges incurred during a calendar year that you must pay in full before the Sandia Total Health Program pays benefits.

-COBRA

-The Consolidated Omnibus Budget Reconciliation Act of 1985.

-Coinsurance

-The percentage of a Covered Service which the Program Permanente pays after you have met the Deductible.

-Copayment

-A specified dollar amount that you must pay for certain Covered Services as described in the "Schedule of Benefits" section.

-Cost Sharing

-Copayments, Coinsurance and Deductibles.

-Covered Service

-Services that meet the requirements for coverage described in this Summary.

-Deductible

-Covered charges incurred during a calendar year that you must pay in full before the Sandia Total Health Program pays benefits.
 Does not apply to outpatient prescription drugs purchased through Kaiser Permanente.

-Dental Services

-Items and Services provided in connection with the care, treatment, filling or removal, or replacement of teeth or structures directly supporting the teeth.
+Dental Services Items and Services provided in connection with the care, treatment, filling or removal, or replacement of teeth or structures directly supporting the teeth.
 (Structures supporting the teeth mean the periodontium, which includes the gingivae, dentogingival junction, periodontal membrane, cementum of the teeth and alveolar process.)

-Dependent

-A person who is enrolled in the Program if the person's relationship to the Member is the basis for eligibility.
+Dependent A person who is enrolled in the Program if the person's relationship to the Member is the basis for eligibility.
 This Summary sometimes refers to a Dependent or Member as "you."

-Durable Medical Equipment (DME)

-Durable Medical Equipment (DME) is a device or instrument of a durable nature that meets all of the following requirements:

-- It can withstand repeated use; - It is primarily and customarily used to serve a medical purpose; - It is generally not useful to a person in the absence of illness or injury; and - It is appropriate for use in your home.

-Eligible Charges: